 We know these are uncertain times, so we’re giving you greater flexibility when you travel with Caledonian Sleeper.

 Rail staff engage and educate customers about the mandatory use of face coverings when they travel by train and encourage people to wear them.
-The vast majority of people do the right thing and help protect themselves and others by bringing and wearing a face covering while in Scottish stations and on trains.
+The vast majority of people do the right thing and help protect themselves and others by bringing and wearing a face covering while in stations across England, Scotland and on trains.
 Unless they are exempt, those that don’t wear a face covering could receive a fine of up to £200 from the British Transport Police.

-You must now wear a face covering, unless you are exempt, when in stations and public areas onboard.
+You must now wear a face covering, unless you are exempt, when in stations across England, Scotland and public areas onboard.
 Once you have entered your private (and thoroughly clean!) quarters you can breathe a sigh of relief as you take off your mask, ready for a comfortable night’s sleep.
-Anyone who isn’t wearing a face covering in Scottish stations or public areas onboard, and isn’t exempt could receive a fine of up to £200 from the British Transport Police.
+Anyone who isn’t wearing a face covering in stations or public areas onboard, and isn’t exempt could receive a fine of up to £200 from the British Transport Police.
 For more information, please see the current Government guidance for England and Scotland.

 Caledonian Sleeper are part of the Sunflower Lanyard Scheme and have trained our team to support guests with non-visible disabilities, in turn we recognise that not everyone is able to wear a face covering.
 If this applies to you, then please rest assure you can still travel with Caledonian Sleeper.
 We want our guests to travel with dignity and our Guest Experience Team will act considerately if you can’t cover your face due to medical reasons or a disability – visible or not.

 The good news about traveling with Caledonian Sleeper is that if you book one of our rooms you can remove your face covering when you close that door.
-Face coverings are, however, necessary throughout the stations within Scotland and in all common areas onboard.
+Face coverings are, however, necessary throughout the stations across England, Scotland and in all common areas onboard.
 Within the station and in common areas on-board it is acceptable for coverings to be removed for the duration of eating or drinking only.

 Please also be aware that some passengers and staff may not be able to wear a mask due to medical reasons.
 Regardless of whether someone is wearing a mask, people should keep their distance – at least two metres, if possible.